algenty/flowcharting-repository/MAPPING.md

   - Warning/Critical : If state is OK, Shapes, arrows or text are not colored, keep orginal color.
   - Always : Objects defined in "Shape Mapping" are colored for each state.

-## Color On
-  Select when color is applied :
-  - Warning/Critical : If state is OK, Shapes, arrows or text are not colored, keep orginal color.
-  - Always : Objects defined in "Shape Mapping" are colored for each state.

 ## Value On
   Define condition when text/values is displayed.
   - Never : Hide text